izyryku/izyryku/README.md

 ### Hi there 👋

+I'm Igli, QA Automation Engineer.
+I specialize in JavaScript based testing frameworks for UI, Database and Rest APIs.
+I use Selenium WebDriverIO along with different tools and libraries to build efficient testing solutions.

 <!--
 **izyryku/izyryku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.